 I needed so badly to hear that I wasn’t alone, that I would find my way through this bewildering newness, that my confidence would grow, that the me I was before wasn’t erased (though she may be changed).
 I needed encouragement to process my fears and sadness and support in learning how to care for myself in the new landscape of my life.
 I needed tools to manage the chaos of life with small children and reminders to cherish these moments (of newborn-ness, or toddler-ness, or teenager-ness) because they are fleeting.
 I needed encouragement to hold fast to the ribbons of my own dreams.
 I needed someone to teach me to trust my intuition and listen to my heart and tell me their stories of stumbling and also moments of grace.

-This blog grew from my desire to make a place for other parents (however old their children may be) to find that support and a community of other moms (and maybe some dads!) who are struggling and learning and holding each other up.
+This blog grew from my desire to make that place for other parents (however old their children may be) and build a community of other moms (and maybe some dads!) who are struggling and learning and always growing and dreaming.
 Welcome.

 A few things about me: